How UPS (United Parcel Service) Makes Money in 2025: A Deep-Dive With Income Statement

 • Other Revenue by Geography: $57M (0.3% of total)

-• Growth is powered by international expansion, while supply chain solutions faced headwinds.
+• Growth is powered by international expansion and premium logistics services, while supply chain revenue declined due to market softness.

 Gross Profit and Margins